Powerlearnproject/se-assignment-day-2-git-and-github-Jazzyxo/README.md

 ## 9. Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.

-GitHub's issue and project boards are crucial tools for project management, bug tracking, and team collaboration.
+-GitHub's issue and project boards are crucial tools for project management, bug tracking, and team collaboration.
 They provide a structured and centralized platform to:
 Issues:
 •	Track and manage bugs, feature requests, and other issues within a repository.
 •	Assign issues to team members, set priority levels, and track progress.